 Better Solar Panels

 We could start by adding a second panel, a larger panel, or both.
-This particular build can only handle a 100-watt solar panel, but it can be modified to handle a single panel as large as 150-Watts.
+The build plans on this website are designed for a 100-watt solar panel, but it can be modified to handle a single panel as large as 150-Watts.
 Anything larger than 150-watts, or a second panel should be mounted on something other than a free-standing tripod.
+It would also require a larger support frame and this adds weight.

 Most solar panels are only about 15-18% efficient.
 A 100-watt solar panel, like the one below, will produce about 5.1 Amps @18.1V.